6 Pointers and Optionals

 6.4.3 Null handling in optionals

 When you have an optional object in your Zig code, you have to explicitly handle the possibility of this object being null.
-Is like error-handling with try and catch.
+It is like error-handling with try and catch.
 In Zig you also have to handle null values like if they were a type of error.

 We can do that, by using either: